Asteski/WinMac/README.md

 ## Installation

 > [!IMPORTANT]
-> **For the most reliable deployment process, I recommend to check [Installation Guide](https://github.com/Asteski/WinMac/wiki/Installation-Guide) Wiki page.**
+> **Prior to installing WinMac, it is strongly recommended that you consult the [Installation Guide](https://github.com/Asteski/WinMac/wiki/Installation-Guide) Wiki page for comprehensive guidance.**

 EasyLauncher batch script allows the installer to be run as a GUI or in a Terminal to make the installation and configuration process simple and straightforward.